 10.1 The Law Firm may reveal to third persons the fact that the Client is a client of the Law Firm, the cases and assignments in which the Law Firm has assisted the Client, and the general nature of the services provided to the Client.

 10.2 Contents of the legal services provided to the Client may be disclosed without the Client’s consent provided that such information has been already legally published or made accessible to the public in any other way to at least the same extent.

 10.3 Information publishable on the basis of the law, including information on public court cases, or published by means of mass media by the Client itself or third persons may be disclosed by the Law Firm to the extent which it has already been published or is subject to publishing pursuant to the law.

-10.4 The Law Firm may also use the trademark or logo of the Client for that purpose, unless agreed otherwise in writing or in a format reproducible in writing.
+10.4 The Law Firm may also use the trademark or logo of the Client for the at purposes stated in Section 8.1 and Section 10, including for marketing, unless agreed otherwise in writing or in a format reproducible in writing.

 10.5 When the Client publicizes information regarding the assignment carried by the Law Firm, the Client shall, to the extent possible, indicate that the legal assistance in relation thereof was provided by the Law Firm.